 General Application Procedures

 Prospective students must submit their application online through The Graduate School website.
 For details, refer to http://www.jmu.edu/grad/prospective.
-As an applicant, you will have access to JMU's MyMadison interactive applicant center which allows users to view their application status, read JMU news and announcements, and utilize tutorials and frequently asked questions for applicants.
+As an applicant, a student will have access to JMU’s MyMadison interactive applicant center, which allows users to view their application status, read JMU news and announcements, and utilize tutorials and frequently asked questions for applicants.
 Upon successful submission of an application, the applicant will receive an electronic response confirming receipt of the online application, as well as instructions on activating their JMU electronic identification (eID) as an applicant.
-Applicants can access the Applicant Center on MyMadison, JMU's student information system, to track the status of applications.
+Applicants can access the Applicant Center on MyMadison, JMU’s student information system, to track the status of applications.
 Once the application has been reviewed by the program to which the prospective student applied, the program will submit a recommendation to The Graduate School.
 Applicants will be able to view their admission decision in the Applicant Center.
 Students who need a paper format due to a disability should contact the Office of Disability Services to determine their eligibility for accommodations in the application process.